coldbox-modules/cbwire/readme.md

 ## Contributing

 We love PRs!
-Please create a ticket using the [Jira Issue Tracker](https://ortussolutions.atlassian.net/jira/software/c/projects/CBWIRE/boards/109) before submitting a PR.
+Please create a ticket using the [ Issue Tracker](https://github.com/coldbox-modules/cbwire/issues) before submitting a PR.

 ### Test Harness